Tank Pannier Mounts

 The first image shows how I used to mount the front strap.
 If I went over the A-arm suspension bumps would tighten the strap.
 It would also tend to migrate into the shock springs letting the bags work back toward my knees.
 Under the A-arm was slightly better, but not perfect.

 With this modification the original strap wraps around the side panel and into the buckle I just added on the right side.
-The extra strap was cut so it wouldn't flop around in the wind.
-I used the cut off strap with the two male portions of the buckles to build the strap that goes between the female buckle I added on the left side of the frame and the female buckle on the tank pannier that the original mounting strap connected to.
+The extra strap was cut so it wouldn’t flop around in the wind.
+I used the cut off strap with the two male portions of the buckles to build the strap that goes between the female buckle I added on the left side of the frame and the female buckle on the tank pannier where the original mounting strap connected.